AdiK20031/PurdueTechRacers/README.md

 - [ ] Creating a model and feeding these images into a model
 - [ ] Create a loop to break car if obstacle is detected.

+A script has been created to generate training images, simply run either stopsign.py or traffic_light.py and you will be able to commit pictures.
+Please make sure to pull the latest files from git using `git pull` before adding new images in order to not overwrite files.
 ## Car control

 TBD